-Properties with a high parking ratio mean that there are more parking bays per office size.
-Likewise, properties with a lower ratio mean that a tenant with a high number of office staff may need to either make alternate plans for parking, or take up more office space.
+Properties with a high parking ratio mean that there are more parking bays per leased area.
+Alternatively, “under-parked” properties are potentially problematic for a tenant with a dense concentration of office staff.
+In such a case, that tenant may need to either:

-In South Africa, the parking ratio is normally explained per 100 sqm of lettable office space.
-A “good” parking ratio depends on the area.
-Therefore 3 bays per 100 sqm of office may be a good ratio for old central business districts.
-Whereas tenants may expect a ratio greater than 5 bays per 100 sqm office in newer developments.
+Therefore, 3 bays per 100 sqm office for a vanilla business may be a good ratio for old central business districts (where the quality of transport infrastructure is high, and residential is nearby).
+Whereas office tenants in developments in newer, decentralised nodes may expect a ratio greater than 5 bays per 100 sqm office .

-Minimum parking ratios are normally defined in a land parcel’s zoning.
+Minimum required parking ratios are normally defined in a land parcel’s zoning.

-A property is made up 4,200 square meters of lettable office space.
+An office property is made up 4,200 square meters of gross lettable area.

 This property has 180 bays.

 The parking ratio is 4.3 bays / 100 sqm